18 Must-Have Negotiation Skills For Procurement Professionals

 Purchasing Agent – Everything a Procurement Professional Should Know

 It’s for this reason alone that we are going to talk about the purchasing agent.
-With this article, we are going to define the responsibilities of the purchasing agent, learn all about its salaries, skill requirements, and salary range.
+Monitoring inventory levels and determining purchase needs..

 After reading this article, you should now have a clear picture of what a purchasing agent does in the Procurement department and are ready to apply for the said position!